Sign-up for the latest Lookout news and threat research

 Kristina Balaam 00:09

 Hi, everyone.
-Welcome to endpoint enigma.
+Welcome to Endpoint Enigma.
 My name is Kristina Balaam.
 I am not Hank Schless, but I'm your host for this episode.
-For those who don't know me, I'm a senior security intelligence Engineer here at Lookout.
-Today we're talking about something a little different, but equally important diversity in cybersecurity.
-It's International Women's Day coming up, but also we have day of security happening March 23.
-We'll talk about deep security in a minute, but it's a free women focused one day conference that seeks to encourage participation of women in security.
+For those who don't know me, I'm a senior security intelligence engineer here at Lookout.
+Today we're talking about something a little different, but equally important: diversity in cybersecurity.
+It's International Women's Day coming up, but also we have Day of Shecurity happening March 23.
+We'll talk about deep security in a minute, but it's a free, women- focused one day conference that seeks to encourage participation of women in security.
 Joining me today, I have my colleague Victoria Mosby.
-Victoria is @ lookout federal sales engineer.
-She's also involved in day of security as well as the lookout foundation.
+Victoria is a lookout federal sales engineer.
+She's also involved in Day of Shecurity as well as the Lookout Foundation.
 Thanks for coming on the show, Victoria.
-Thanks for having me.
 So let's start with this question.
 Have you always been interested in technology and how did you get into it?
-Was it at a young
+Was it at a young age?

 Victoria Mosby 01:04

-age?
+Thanks for having me.
 Oh, Lord, yes, it was at a young age.
-My first kind of step in technology as it were, I was at home at the time was about like six or eight and for the my parents out of house and just gave me an A Tindall system, the original Nintendo system that was my first step into things technology.
-And from there continued playing video games, and have another system to the first PlayStation, but I got my first laptop around, I want to say 10.
+My first kind of step in technology as it were, I was at home at the time, was about, like, six or eight and my parents just gave me a Nintendo system, the original Nintendo system.
+That was my first step into things technology.
+And from there, continued playing video games, and have another system, too –– the first PlayStation.
+But I got my first laptop around, I want to say, 10.
 And this was back in the day, when the laptop was about as thick as an encyclopedia.
-And your only ability to get online was like net zero or Juno or flank, you know, one of those dial up services where if your parents picked up the phone, then the internet went down.
+And your only ability to get online was like Net Zero or Juno or Flank, you know, one of those dial up services where if your parents picked up the phone, then the internet went down.
 But it just kept going from there.
-And I think the reason I kind of stuck with it and enjoyed it so much just because it was just something different.
-It was something fun that had all these different avenues you could veto, do different things on you know build websites for like geo city websites or kneel pets or things like that.
-So it was a it was a fun time.
-I ultimately decided in school that I wanted to continue in that vein and I got into my original degree was in video game was supposed to be in video game programming.
+And I think the reason I kind of stuck with it and enjoyed it so much was just because it was just something different.
+It was something fun that had all these different avenues you could veto, do different things on –– you know, build websites for, like, GeoCity websites or Geopets or things like that.
+So it was a fun time.
+I ultimately decided in school that I wanted to continue in that vein and I got into… My original degree was in video game… was supposed to be in video game programming.

 Kristina Balaam 02:29

 I love it.
-I love the discussion about geo pets and geo pets, geo cities and Neopets because that was my first foray into any kind of programming as well.
-The like the Neo pet pages and customizing your pets individual page that yeah, that did it for me too.
+I love the discussion about Geopets, GeoCities and Neopets because that was my first foray into any kind of programming as well.
+The, like, the Neopet pages and customizing your pets individual page… That, yeah, that did it for me too.
 So that's awesome.
-And now how did you pivot from the introduction to video games and programming and, and those kind of like early days into cybersecurity?
+And now, how did you pivot from the introduction to video games and programming and… and those kind of, like, early days, into cybersecurity?

 Victoria Mosby 02:59